Iteracy: Reading, Writing and Running Code

 Who has a good alternative to "literacy" when it comes to programming or reading code?
 (Marino, 2011).It is something that I have been thinking about too with the concept of digital Bildung and computationality (see Berry 2011).
 However, I would like to suggest that iteracy might serve as the name for the specific skills used for understanding code and algorithmic culture – as indeed literacy (understanding texts) and numeracy (understanding numbers) do in a similar context.
-That is, iteracy is specifically the practice or being able to read and write code, rather than the more extensive notion of digital Bildung (see Berry 2011: 20-26).
+That is, iteracy is specifically the practice or being able to read and write code (as a practice), rather than the more extensive notion of digital Bildung (see Berry 2011: 20-26).

 In short, Bildung is still a key idea in the digital university, not as a subject trained in a vocational fashion to perform instrumental labour, nor as a subject skilled in a national literary culture, but rather as subject that can unify the information that society is now producing at increasing rates, and which understands new methods and practices of critical reading (code, data visualisation, patterns, narrative) and is subject to new methods of pedagogy to facilitate it (Berry 2011: 168).So digital Bildung would include the practices of iteracy and would build on them to facilitate a broader humanistic or critical education what we might call a Critical Digital Humanities.
-Here, then, iteracy is defined broadly as communicative competence in reading, writing and executing computer code (so including debugging, tracing, testing, and reimplementing code as part of this practice).
+Here, then, iteracy is defined broadly as communicative competence in reading, (re)writing and executing computer code (so including debugging, tracing, testing, and reimplementing code as part of this practice).
 But iteracy is also a method for understanding code (and used by programmers who often rewrite things to learn about them, although they try not to "reinvent the wheel" they inevitably often do).